Melissa-Karp/Fishery-dependent-SDMs/README.md

 3. Estimation Model:

-  ModelComparison_FishSuitability_v12_10_2020.R: this code uses the SimulatedWorld_ROMS_FishDep_Final.R function above to generate data, then builds GAM with and without Chla,   and BRT with and without Chla, makes predictions into the future 2011-2100, and plots results.
+  ModelComparison_FishSuitability_v12_17_2020.R: this code uses the SimulatedWorld_ROMS_FishDep_Final.R function above to generate data, then builds GAM with and without Chla,   and BRT with and without Chla, makes predictions into the future 2011-2100, and plots results.
 Also runs performance measures calling code from the varous performance
   measures code (described below).

 4. Performance Metrics:

-  spatial_RMSE.R - calculates and maps the spatial error.
+  spatial_error.R - calculates and maps the spatial error.
 That is the average error for each grid cell location over the historic and forecast time period.

   Performance_COR.R

-  Performance_RMSE.R
+  Performance_RSME.R

 OLD CODE: Old code can be found in the "Old_Code" folder.
 These include: